ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 # Projections and Polymorphism

--   We could then use overloading to implement the two projections (orthogonal and perspective):
+-   Is overloading useful for orthogonal and perspective projections?

     ```c++
     struct OrthogonalCamera { /* ... */ };